 One thing I want people to be able to count on with this blog is that when I post a recipe, it’s going to be good!!
 No matter how much effort I put into testing a recipe, buying ingredients, taking photos, etc., I won’t post anything here that doesn’t get a “double thumbs up” from my family, and that I wouldn’t happily serve to guests. **On that note, if you ever make a recipe of mine that doesn’t turn out right, I want to know!!
 Please word it nicely, though. 🙂

-Now, onto the good stuff — this Spicy & Sweet Asian Chicken!
+Now, onto the good stuff — this Spicy Asian Chicken Stir Fry!
 This recipe is so good, it made up for my flops ten times over.
-The secret to its success is the texture of the chicken and the AMAZING sauce.
-I almost licked the bowl, and my daughter requested to eat the leftovers the next day immediately after getting home from school.
-For this chicken to beat out Girl Scout cookies for a snack, you know it has to be good!
+The secret to its success is the texture of the chicken and the AMAZING stir fry sauce that combines honey and sriracha for that perfect sweet and spicy flavor balance.
+I almost licked the bowl, and my daughter requested to eat the stir fry leftovers the next day immediately after getting home from school.
+For spicy Asian chicken to beat out Girl Scout cookies for a snack, you know it has to be good!